Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 This is a great way to make sure you are walking away with sales!!

-The only difference is when it comes to dance portraits, most kids have multiple costumes, so they would need to order multiple packages or fill out multiple order forms.
+The only difference, most kids have multiple costumes, so they would need to order multiple packages or fill out multiple order forms.

-This option would require you to have someone collect both the order forms and payment.
+This option would require you to have someone collect the order forms and payment.

 Online Ordering Through eCommerce Site

-Instead of people having to fill out an order form and make a payment on portrait day all you need to do is collect contact information or e-mail addresses.
+Instead of people fill out an order form and make a payment on portrait day all you need to do is collect contact information or e-mail addresses.

 So the process goes like this